 The new urban lots will be accessed off the west side of McNeely Avenue and off the south side of an extension of Captain A. Roy Brown Boulevard, which will be extended west to Highway 15.
 An internal road network will also be constructed.
-The new urban residential development will include 198 single detached homes, 32 semi-detached homes, and 214 townhomes.
-A 2.1 hectare school site is proposed for the north-central portion of the site, with an adjacent 0.45 hectare park to the southwest.
-Another park, approximately 0.6 hectares, is proposed for the southeast corner of the site.
+The new urban residential development will include 204 single detached homes, 171 townhomes and 56 units in a high density unit in the north-central portion of the site.
+A 1.62 hectare school site is proposed for the north-central portion of the site, with an adjacent 1.86 hectare park to the west.
 The development will be on full municipal services.
-A stormwater management facility will be in a 1.8 hectare block in the northeast corner of the site.
-The facility will outlet to a roadside ditch along the south side of the extension of Captain A. Roy Brown Boulevard.
-The ditch is tributary to Beckwith Drain, which drains to Lavallee Creek and ultimately outlets to the Mississippi River, about 2.5 kilometres to the northeast of the site.
-The stormwater facility will provide quantity control by matching post-development rates to predevelopment conditions, and enhanced quality control designed to provide 80 percent total suspended sediment removal.
+A stormwater management facility will be in a 1.99 hectare block in the northeast corner of the site.
+The Beckwith Drain, which enters the northwest corner of the site from the west, will be realigned as part of the extension of Captain A. Roy Brown Boulevard.
+The Beckwith Drain flows to Lavallee Creek and ultimately outlets to the Mississippi River, about 2.5 kilometres to the northeast of the site.
+The stormwater facility will provide quantity control by matching post-development rates to pre-development conditions, and enhanced quality control designed to provide 80 percent total suspended sediment removal.
+The facility will outlet to the realigned Beckwith Drain along the south side of the road extension.